 - Don’t make this with low-fat cream; the fat in the cream is what gets converted into butter.
 The Thermomix cookbook recommends seeking out cream with a minimum 35% fat.

 - Incidentally, there is no such thing as low fat butter.
-Any product that claims to be low-fat butter is either blended with oils or has a higher water content – so as far as I am concerned, it’s not the real deal.
+Any product that claims to be low-fat butter is either blended with oils or has a higher water content.
+As far as I am concerned, it’s not the real deal.
 You sacrifice taste and the properties for cooking are different.

 Recipe #74: Butter.
 Based on the recipe in the Thermomix cookbook, with my own quantities & touches.
 Yields just over 250g.
 Stores refrigerated for ~2 weeks.